Create PDFs with fluent authoring or render Liquid HTML templates from .NET models.

 - Commercial use

-- Core, GoogleFonts, OCR, and FromHTML packages
+- Core, Templates, Liquid HTML templates, GoogleFonts, OCR, and FromHTML packages

 - Ongoing updates